-Aussies place importance on honest employers and competitive salary.
+Aussies place importance on honest employers and competitive salaries.
 Keeping employees engaged and productive past their intended retirement age is shaping up to be a significant challenge for businesses, with the latest Randstad Award employer branding research showing that 57 is the ideal retirement age for most Australians.
 At the same time, only 28% of workers say they are happy to work past 62.

 Despite these intentions, most Australians believe they’ll have to remain in the workforce until they are 63.
 Combining the ageing population with sector-specific skill shortages, Australian businesses need to work toward finding or creating solutions that will attract, engage and retain mature workers within their workforce.
 Management must focus more effort toward ensuring they are challenged, motivated and happy to come to work and are aware that they are valued for their contribution to the business.

-Clear and constant communication must be maintained between employees of all age groups and their manager to ensure both parties are aware of what is needed to guarantee optimal productivity at work.
+Clear and constant communication must be maintained between employees of all age groups and their managers to ensure both parties are aware of what is needed to guarantee optimal productivity at work.
 Businesses need to listen to their employees and offer the relevant support, conditions and benefits to meet those needs.

 This could mean offering employees flexible working arrangements to achieve a healthy work/life balance; the opportunity to consult internally; the opportunity to receive or provide mentoring or other learning and developing programs.
 The main focus is for organisations to offer various benefits to employees of all age groups to engage, develop and retain them over the long term.

 Interestingly, Randstad’s research sheds light on some of the workplace incentives which will help ensure the continued engagement and productivity of Australians working past their ideal retirement age.
 Just under half (44%) of local employees say a more relaxed working schedule would be a key motivator to keep working later in life, while 38% listed adaptable working hours as a key determinant and 33% noted a more friendly working atmosphere could entice them to stay.